UClone-AI/uclone_contents/clone_studio_user_manual.md

 ## Troubleshooting

 * **Character Limit Exceeded**: Ensure text in Name, Appearance, and Description fields does not exceed the specified limits (2048 or 1024 characters).
-* **Intelligence Upgrade**: If Level 3.0 or 4.0 is unavailable, upgrade your user account via the platform’s settings.
 * **Image Upload Issues**: Verify file format and size requirements for custom profile images.
 * **Connection Errors**: Ensure a stable internet connection when creating or editing clones.